jgmaz/WhatATheme/resume.md

 * Collaborating on terminal mouse experiments to test novel surface electrodes.

-* Designing a neuromodulation experiment to test a novel biomarker for adaptive deep brain stimulation.

 * Co-writing a perspective on using a multi-timescale approach to study upper limb motor control.

 * Mentoring trainees on data analysis projects using machine learning techniques to investigate relationships between neural signals and behaviour.